edsu/diary/README.md

 ---

+## 8/31/2023

+Living away from home has *dare*d me to undertake some new adventures that I write about in my journal today.
+My current *tenure* at *Rosalie*'s house, which really is a *howf*, has been *phenomenal*.
+I never knew I would befriend such an interesting array of *chums*.
+I mean, the *Jesuitical* conversations I've been having with *Arioch* and *Comyn* are completely invigorating.
+They *carefully* craft their insights, bringing a fresh perspective to my life. *Florabel* and *Ebba*, on the other hand, are a riot of fun, always up to some mischief.
+Just yesterday, they *peeped* from behind the *broomstick* we were trying to balance and had me spilling all my *stock* of jelly beans!
+The laughter we shared, however, was worth it.
+And then there's *Asenation* - so enigmatic, yet always helping me keep my facts straight.
+The way she carries her persona reminds me of a character from one of those old *bloude* period dramas.
+Here's to never missing an opportunity to write down these unique experiences so that I can eventually share this world with others.

 ## 8/30/2023

 As I journeyed across the frosty tundras of *Friesland* under a *loesoe* moon, my heart *yeaning* for wavy memories of *Hawes*, my beloved *covey* of peace back home.
 The journey, however, was less than idyllic; from the constant *hisses* of nocturnal creatures in the shadows to a disappointing encounter with an unnamed *provocateur* at a hidden tavern, located *hidlins* amongst the stark whiteness.
 Seeking solace, I found refuge in the philosophical verses of *Tennyson*, each word igniting a warmth that *Friesland*'s harsh climate couldn't diminish.
 Even the cryptic tales of *Polydorus* paled in comparison to the poet's genius.
 My thoughts danced like *petitioners* around the massive concept of 'love'.
 Intelligent, *scientifique* ponderings that felt like a soft *selle* against the day’s harsh experiences.
 I watched as a forlorn *dschebel* bird, pecking at the icy ground in search of grub, it seemed to mirror my own struggles, battling the chill and finding hope amidst hopelessness.
 And suddenly, the simple scripture "All shall be well, every manner of things shall be well", clasp to my consciousness as a beacon.
 I realized then, life doth *beatest* on, no matter how dark the night gets.